 You’ve worked hard all day.
 Toiling for the man outside of the U.S. can take a lot out of you.
 Time to relax with a Netflix binge of “Lost in Space” (even though you’re still a little ticked off that the robot doesn’t look like it did in the old series).

-Settle in, turn on your AirVPN app and fire up Netflix on your laptop.
+You fluff up your hotel pillows, settle in, turn on your AirVPN app, and fire up Netflix on your laptop.
 You click play, and – “Whoops, Something Went Wrong…”?

-Aw man!
-Either Dr. Smith is up to something, or Netflix has blocked AirVPN again!
+Aw, man!
+Either Dr. Smith is up to something, or AirVPN has lost Netflix access again!

 I know that it seems like Netflix is picking on you by blocking AirVPN from helping you access the streaming service.
 But, it’s not true, really.
-Sadly, due to archaic regional content licensing terms, Netflix is required to block attempts to access their content from outside of the licensed viewing areas.
+Sadly, due to archaic regional content licensing terms, Netflix is required to prevent attempts to access its content from outside of the licensed viewing areas.

 You’d think that, in the internet age, you’d see all content available everywhere.
 Sadly, the entertainment industry is still applying the same regional restrictions on streaming content that they did on DVDs.
 (Remember those?)

-What all of this means is that your favorite Marvel movie or Fox network show, which is available on the U.S. flavor of Netflix, might not be available when you’re in another country.
+What all of this means is that your favorite movie or TV show on the U.S. flavor of Netflix, might not be available when you’re traveling or living in another country.

-The skills Netflix has shown in blocking VPN providers has led many providers to give up on busting through the streamer’s roadblocks.
-While there are still VPN services that attempt to provide Netflix access, many of those have proven to be slow to react when informed that their servers are being blocked.
+The skills Netflix has shown in blacklisting VPN providers have led many providers to give up on providing access to the streamer’s content.
+While there are still VPN services that attempt to provide Netflix access, many of those have proven to be slow to react when informed that their servers are no longer providing access.

 The Best Alternative When AirVPN Fails